 But many guys want to imitate your timing when you play like this, and they won’t realize they’ve begun giving you information.

-Try to look for this the next time you play.
+Try to look for this the next time you play and incorporate it into your poker strategy.
 I bet you will like the results.

 awesome post, i was really interested in this topic also because i play fast.
 Sometimes it works in my favor.
 I noticed also when i wait a few seconds with the nuts or a bluff it has major effect on my competition also depending on the player im facing. if i smooth call the turn and the draw makes it on the river and i have 93s with the wrong suit if i threaded with caution and i know my opponent doesn’t have it and rather top pair ill take a few seconds then raise to 4-5xish and he will usually quickly fold. thanks for the free content i appreciate it.